nilbus/pinewood-derby/README.md

 ### Sensor and track

-* The derby will be run on a track with 3 lanes
 * A [NewBold DT8000](http://www.pinewood-derby-timer.com/DT8000.html) track sensor
 * A USB-serial adapter that creates a character device on /dev/ttyUSB\* or /dev/tty.usbserial\* such as the [IOGEAR GUC232A](http://www.iogear.com/product/GUC232A/) on Linux
 * A Linux or OSX operating system running the sensor application

 ### Derby lineup rules

-* Each contestant will run exactly once in each lane (3 times total)
+* Each contestant will run exactly once in each lane
 * The winner is the contestant with the lowest cumulative/average time (no brackets/playoffs)
 * In the first round, contestants race in the order they were registered
 * Contestants will race against others they have not yet raced against when possible